networknt/light-doc/content/tutorial/oauth/start.md

 The following will check out the repo, build and start services with Oracle XE database.
 Please don't use this in your production as Oracle XE is not supposed to be used in production.
-If you want to use the light-oauth2 in production, you can use Mysql or Postgres.
+If you want to use the light-oauth2 in production, you can use Mysql or Postgres or your Oracle production database.

 ```
 git clone https://github.com/networknt/light-docker.git